Board of Trustees

 University of St. Thomas, St. Paul, Minn.

 Founder and Chairman of Dougherty Financial Group LLC, a collection of seven financial service companies in 14 states managing assets in excess of $42 billion.
 Dougherty Financial Group was formed in 1977.
 Mr. Dougherty previously served on the board of directors of Countrywide Bank, N.A. and Carol Health Corporation.
-He currently serves as a director of the University of Minnesota Physicians.
 He is also a trustee of the University of St. Thomas.

 WILLIAM W. (BILL) GEORGE